Where is the mission trip?

-There will be mandatory meetings on February 10, March 24, May 5, and June 2.
+There will be mandatory meetings in advance of the trip.
 We ask that you try to attend as many as possible.
 These meetings will help prepare you for the trip and be key in developing the projects that we will do on the trip.

 How soon do I need to decide if I will go?

-Applications are due by January 15, 2019.
-Other required documents include LCPC Release and Waiver of Liability Form, LCPC Volunteer Contact and Medical Information will be emailed to you if your application is accepted.
+Applications are due by January 15, 2020.
+Other required documents include LCPC Release and Waiver of Liability Form, LCPC Volunteer Contract and Medical Information will be emailed to you if your application is accepted.

 How much does the trip cost?

 We require that each team member raise $1,600 to cover the airfare, lodging, food, and supplies.
 The first $200 is due by February 1, 2020 to reserve airfare.
 We encourage all team members to raise support for the trip this is to allow more people to "participate" in the trip.
 There are many people who will not get on a plan and go, but would consider it a privilege to send another.
 All gifts are tax deductible.
 Contributions can be made online.

 Remember that we are going as representatives of Jesus Christ, and many will look to you as leaders.
 Christians in Honduras do not drink alcohol or use tobacco products.
 As servants laboring with them, we make a decision to avoid this ask well.

 Are there other ways I can support the Hearts For Honduras School?

 Yes!
 Visit www.friendsofheartsforhonduras.org to learn more.

 - Sponsor a Honduras Mission Trip team member or make a general donation to the trip.
 Use the 2020 Honduras Mission Trip Donation Form to make a secure online contribution.